Description

 Risk and Exploitability

 The EPSS score of < 1% indicates an extremely low probability of exploitation.
 The vulnerability is not listed in CISA's KEV catalog, further suggesting it is not a known widely exploited issue.
-Nonetheless, with a CVSS score of 5.5 the impact of an exploitation event could deny services locally if a user can invoke the affected USB APIs.
-The attack requires local USB device access and the ability to call the USB synchronous functions from user space, making it relevant primarily in environments that frequently communicate with USB hardware.
+With a CVSS score of 5.5, the impact of an exploitation event could deny services locally.
+The likely attack vector requires local USB device access and the ability to invoke the affected USB synchronous functions from user space, making it most relevant in environments that frequently communicate with USB hardware.

 Remediation